-Mauro Brunato
+Mauro Brunato Roberto Battiti

-Roberto Battiti
+Dipartimento di Informatica e Telecomunicazioni Università di Trento via Sommarive 14 - I-38050 Povo (TN) - ITALY E-mail: brunato | battiti@dit.unitn.it

-DIT - Università di Trento via Sommarive 14 - I-38050 Povo (TN) - ITALY brunato|battiti@dit.unitn.it
+Abstract

-Abstract-Mobile computing adds a new, mostly unexplored dimension to data mining: the user's position is now a relevant information, and recommendation systems, i.e. services that select and rank a small number of links that are probably of interest to the user, have the opportunity to take location into account.
-The use of location discovery systems, that automatically detect the device location, relieve the user from the burden of explicitly inserting that information when formulating a query.
+Mobile computing adds a mostly unexplored dimension to data mining: user's position is a relevant piece of information, and recommendation systems, selecting and ranking links of interest to the user, have the opportunity to take location into account.

-In this paper, a mobility-aware recommendation system that uses the location of the user to filter recommended links is proposed.
-To avoid the potential problems and costs caused by systems where the bindings between locations and resources are inserted by hand, a new middleware layer, the location broker, collects a historic database where user locations and links explored in the past are mined to develop models relating resources to their spatial usage pattern.
-The models are used to calculate a preference metric when the current user is asking for resources of interest.
+In this paper, a mobility-aware recommendation system that considers the location of the user to filter recommended links is proposed.
+To avoid the potential problems and costs of insertion by hand, a new middleware layer, the location broker, maintains a historic database of locations and corresponding links used in the past and develops models relating resources to their spatial usage pattern.
+These models are used to calculate a preference metric when the current user is asking for resources of interest.

-Mobility scenarios are described and analyzed in terms of possible user requirements and problems, and the features of the PILGRIM mobile recommendation system are outlined together with a preliminary experimental evaluation of different metrics1.
+Mobility scenarios are described and analyzed in terms of possible user requirements.
+The features of the PILGRIM mobile recommendation system are outlined together with a preliminary experimental evaluation of different metrics.